 - Give a book or a toy to keep the baby/toddler busy.
 It is important to prevent the little one from squirming while getting the medicine.

-- Once the equipment and the baby are all set, connect the tube to the nebulizer and the medicine vaporizing cup to it.
+- Once the respiratory therapy equipment and the baby are all set, connect the tube to the nebulizer and the medicine vaporizing cup to it.
 Use a dropper to add the prescribed quantity of medicine.
 If the medicine requires dilution with saline, then use another dropper to pour drops of saline into the medicine cup.
 Close the cup once the medicines are added.
 Hold the cup upright.

 - Attach the mask to the nozzle on the medicine cup.
 Put the mask on to the baby’s face while the baby sits upright in your lap or is held upright in your arms.